The Iron Lady and the Stress Arch

 Departed colleagues reappear as competitors, commentators, or activist voices.
 More dangerously, their absence eliminates early-warning systems about brewing problems.
 The inner circle grows smaller and more deferential precisely when external pressure intensifies.
 Leaders lose their truth-tellers just when they need them most.

-Consider the mathematics: the average FTSE 100 CEO now serves approximately six years.
-For most senior professionals, the window of unchallenged authority barely spans two parliamentary terms.
+The mathematics are sobering: recent data shows that FTSE 100 CEOs now serve an average of 5.6 years.
+For most senior professionals, the window of unchallenged authority barely exceeds a single parliamentary term.
 Yet the complexity of modern leadership - regulatory oversight, stakeholder management, technological disruption - has never been higher.

 Reading the Room